top of page

 • 2 min read

-There’s something to be said about people who truly embrace intergenerational relationships, not just in the casual sense of being friendly with people of different ages, but in intentionally fostering connections where curiosity outweighs ego.
-Where you are open-minded enough, and wise enough, to understand that a wise person knows they know nothing, and that there is always something to be learned.
+There is something to be said about people who truly embrace intergenerational relationships.
+Not just in the casual sense of being friendly with people of different ages, but in intentionally fostering connections where curiosity outweighs ego.
+Where you are open minded enough, and wise enough, to understand that a wise person knows they know nothing.
+That there is always something to be learned.

-Let’s talk The Speed Project (TSP).
-Let’s talk ultra relay racing.
+Let's talk TSP.
+Let's talk ultra relay racing.

 Cover game graphics I made to showcase my stills from both Red Hot and The Sisterhood — playable?
 Not at all.
 Admired?
 Absolutely.